 - Why Is This Important?

 Analysis of Performance

-The 904 crashes in the second quarter of 2014 was above the previous five-year average (858), but within the normal range of variation seen over the past five years and less than occurred (930) in the second quarter of 2013.
-Of the 904 total crashes in Q2 only 11 were severe injury crashes which is below average (13) and was less than what occurred (19) in the second quarter of 2013.
+The 1,103 crashes in the third quarter of 2014 was more than seen in previous third quarters including 2013 (1,025).
+Of the 1,103 total crashes in Q3 only 14 were severe injury crashes which is below the average (15) and was less than what occurred (17) in the third quarter of 2013.

 Total crashes is the number of reported public street crashes involving motor vehicles, bicyclists or pedestrians.
 These crashes can be injury crashes or property damage only crashes.

 Why Is This Important?

 Safe travel in Fort Collins is important for the quality of life for residents and visitors.
 In order to improve traffic safety, data must be used to determine specific problems than can be targeted.

 City Organization Impact on Performance